PaystackOSS/plugin-payment-forms-for-wordpress/README.md

 * [Paystack Helpdesk](https://paystack.com/help)

 ## Support
-This repository is not suitable for general Paystack support.
-Please use the issue tracker for bug reports and feature requests directly related to this plugin.
-For general support, you can reach out by
+ For bug reports and feature requests directly related to this plugin, please use the [issue tracker](https://github.com/PaystackHQ/paystack-payment-forms-for-wordpress/issues).

+For questions related to using the plugin, please post an inquiry to the plugin [support forum](https://wordpress.org/support/plugin/payment-forms-for-paystack).

-* sending a message from [our website](https://paystack.com/contact).
+For general support or questions about your Paystack account, you can reach out by sending a message from [our website](https://paystack.com/contact).

-* posting an issues on the plugin [support forum](https://wordpress.org/support/plugin/payment-forms-for-paystack).
+## Community
+If you are a developer, please join our Developer Community on [Slack](https://slack.paystack.com).

 ## Contributing to Payment Forms for Paystack

-If you have a patch or have stumbled upon an issue with the Paystack Gateway for Payment Forms for Paystack plugin, you can contribute this back to the code.
+If you have a patch or have stumbled upon an issue with the Paystack Gateway for Paid Membership Pro plugin, you can contribute this back to the code.
 Please read our [contributor guidelines](https://github.com/PaystackHQ/wordpress-payment-forms-for-paystack/blob/master/.github/CONTRIBUTING.md) for more information how you can do this.